 The rayon consists of wood pulp production.
 The technique may look healthy and not dangerous, but it depletes large amounts of forest wood and creates a natural imbalance.
 The most widely used synthetic textiles made of petrochemicals are polyester and nylon.
 We generate large amounts of wastewater that is not biodegradable and not environmentally friendly.
 Nylon production releases nitrous oxide, a 300-fold more harmful greenhouse gas than carbon dioxide than the ozone layer.
 Nylon is difficult to recycle and thus difficult to decompose, leading to sites.
-This should be recommended and approved to substitute for more unsecured, natural fibers, or industrial dyes.
+This should be recommended and approved to substitute for more unsecured, natural fibres or industrial dyes.
 Safe in nature.

-Rainforest degradation: Each year hectares of forest lands are brought down by forest fires or as a means of expansion to industrialization, with large numbers of crops and animals.
-In addition, radius, modal, and viscose, now replaced by lyocell are also discussed in the trees.
+Rainforest degradation: Each year, hectares of forest lands are brought down by forest fires or as a means of expansion to industrialization, with large numbers of crops and animals.
+In addition, radius, modal, and viscose, now replaced by lyocell, are also discussed in the trees.